teddykoker/blog/content/post/beating-the-odds-machine-learning-for-horse-racing/index.md

 validation set, in this case odds of `4.9`.
 We can now display our simulated results of betting 10 dollars on each horse that our model indicates.
-To compare, we also show the results of betting 10 dollars every race on the horse with the best odds, and one of the best strategies there is, not betting at all.
+To compare, we also show the results of betting 10 dollars every race on the horse with the best public odds, i.e. the favorite, and one of the best strategies there is, not betting at all.

 ![](betting.png)